johannacarolinep/watercolour-school/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
-- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items simmetrically on the pages.
-- [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
-- [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
-- [GitHub](https://github.com/) was used to host the code of the website.
-- [GIMP](https://www.gimp.org/) was used to make and resize images.

 ---